kmehltretter82/frama-c-linux/KERNEL.md

 The initial corpus should stay small enough to diagnose every failure.
 It will start with architecture-neutral library code and `drivers/usb/dwc3`, then grow across subsystems and architectures.
-Host `x86_64` is the first front-end target; `arm64` is now the second measured target, and RISC-V follows.
+Host `x86_64` is the first front-end target; `arm64` is now the second measured target.
+ARM64 KVM is the primary next subsystem, with RISC-V and broader subsystem coverage following it.

 Compatibility work will initially concentrate on constructs that occur in kernel builds, including: